CommuniCityProject/communicity_toolbox/docs/structures.md

 ## [Instance](https://communicity-docs.readthedocs.io/en/latest/docs/toolbox/Structures.html#module-Structures.Instance)

-Structure similar to a Python ``dict``, used to aggregate the different outputs of a machine learning algorithm for each instance. e.g. A face detector algorithm will produce an ``Instance`` object for each detected face, storing inside it the bounding box and the detection confidence.
+Structure similar to a Python ``dict``, used to aggregate the different outputs of a machine learning algorithm for each instance.
+E.g. A face detector algorithm will produce an ``Instance`` object for each detected face, storing inside it the bounding box and the detection confidence.

 ```Python
 from toolbox.Structures import Instance